Relative to Datum: No

 MMC or LMC applicable: No

 The circularity symbol is used to describe how close an object should be to a true circle.
 Sometimes called roundness, circularity is a 2-Dimensional tolerance that controls the overall form of a circle ensuring it is not too oblong, square, or out of round.
 Roundness is independent of any datum feature and only is always less than the diameter dimensional tolerance of the part.
-Circularity essentially make a cross section of a cylindrical or round feature and determines if the circle formed in that cross section is round.
+Circularity essentially makes a cross-section of a cylindrical or round feature and determines if the circle formed in that cross-section is round.

 GD&T Tolerance Zone: